Treatment for Receding Gums

 For a long time now the only solution for receding gums was gum grafting.
 Gum grafting includes a painful and slow healing procedure caused by taking skin from the roof of the mouth and grafting it to the gums.
 Healing times have been up to three weeks (or longer) and included a fair amount of discomfort and inconvenience.
-The pinhole gum rejuvenation technique is a game-changer in addressing receding gums and is utilized by very few dentists in the Myers Park area because it is such a new technique.
+The pinhole gum rejuvenation surgery is a game-changer in addressing receding gums and is utilized by very few dentists in Charlotte because it is such a new technique.
 The gum rejuvenation treatment is completely safe and is actually less invasive and traumatic than traditional gum grafting.

-Gum grafting is no longer the only solution to treating receding gums.
-Charlotte dentist Dr. Bowman is thrilled to offer the gum rejuvenation treatment to his wonderful patients in the Myers Park, Dilworth, and surrounding areas.
+Gum grafting is no longer the only viable treatment for receding gums.
+Charlotte dentist Dr. Bowman is thrilled to offer the gum rejuvenation treatment to his wonderful patients.
 Gum rejuvenation surgery is another great breakthrough in dental technology and we are at the forefront in providing the most comfortable and effective dentistry.

 What is Gum Recession?